dsprincess/cloud-projects/README.md

 # cloudprojects
-# SQL Server Database Connection Demo
+# Azure SQL Database Connection Demo

-This repository demonstrates how to connect to an SQL Server database using the `pypyodbc` library, fetch data, and display it in a pandas DataFrame.
+This repository demonstrates how to connect to an Azure SQL Database using the `pypyodbc` library, fetch data, and display it in a pandas DataFrame.

 # Project Setup Instructions